 Advanced netsh configuration of Windows Firewall

 So far, we discussed some simple commands to enable or disable windows firewall.
-But, the cmd can be used for advanced configuration of windows firewall.
-Now, we will discuss on below topics from one by one and learn complete configurations of Windows Firewall.
+But, the cmd can be used for the advanced configuration of the windows firewall.
+Now, we will discuss on below topics from one by one and learn complete configurations of the Windows Firewall.
 Before we start, we need to know about various profiles which are builtin with Operating System:

-- Disable ICMP Protocol: ICMP stands for Internet Control Message Protocol and used to disable or enable PING(Packet InterNet Groper).
+ICMP stands for Internet Control Message Protocol and used to disable or enable PING(Packet InterNet Groper).
 By default, ICMP is blocked on public network profile and allowed in private profile.
 If we require to block “ping” we have to disable “ICMP” network packets.
 The following command will show you how to disable or enable “ICMP” packets to disable or enable “ping” requests in the inbound direction on the IPv4 network.
 After the implementation of this command, your system will drop all packets of ICMP.

 netsh advfirewall firewall add rule name=”All ICMP V4″ dir=in action=block protocol=icmpv4